One Day (South Korean band): Collaborative work

 In 2014, Ok Taec-yeon and Lim Seul-ong collaborated on the song "U Don't Know", which they composed and wrote together.
 The song released as part of the live album JYP Nation Korea 2014 'One Mic and, along with other collaborative stages between One Day members, was performed during the 2014 JYP Nation concert in South Korea.
-Also included in the live album was two recordings of a Korean rendition of the song "No Goodbyes", originally a Japanese B-side track for "One Day".
+Also included in the live album were a live recording and a studio recording of a Korean rendition of the song "No Goodbyes", originally a Japanese B-side track for One Day.
 2AM would then go on hiatus in 2015 as their members began leaving JYP Entertainment, followed by 2PM's hiatus starting in 2017 as their members began their mandatory military service.

 Despite the members of One Day no longer belonging to the same label, members would continue to make television appearances together.
 For example, on January 24, 2018, Jo Kwon and Jang Wooyoung appeared together on MBC's Radio Star, and on March 14, 2019, Hwang Chan-sung and Jeong Jin-woon appeared together on Channel A's fishing show The Fisherman and the City.
 On April 4, 2020, Jo Kwon and Jang Wooyoung made a guest appearance together on JTBC's variety program Knowing Bros, the first variety TV show appearance for both since being discharged from the military.

 In 2021, 2AM and 2PM both ended their hiatuses with the release of comeback albums.
 Lee Jun-ho starred in two music videos for 2AM's songs, "Should've Known" (가까이 있어서 몰랐어; Gakkai Isseoseo Mollasseo) and "No Good in Good-Bye" (잘 가라니; Jal Garani) from their comeback EP Ballad 21 F/W. Also in 2021, Jo Kwon reunited with former 2PM member Jay Park during the October 12 episode of Mnet's dance competition TV show Street Woman Fighter, which was the first time the two were seen interacting since Park's departure from 2PM in 2009.

 In 2024, Hwang Chan-sung and Lee Chang-min, both of whom are signed to the agency HIAN Inc. for their activities in Japan, collaborated with Japanese hip-hop artist AK-69 on the Japanese single "Into the Fire", which was also used as the theme song for the anime television series adaptation of Re:Monster.
 In 2025, Lee Jun-ho appeared on Lim Seul-ong's newly-launched YouTube channel, OngStyle, in his first YouTube video.